-- That TDA is proposing to terminate the CE's Permanent Agreement; - That TDA is proposing to disqualify the CE, responsible principal(s) and responsible individual(s); - The basis for the proposed actions; - The effective date for the proposed actions; - The procedures for appealing the proposed actions;

-- That the CE will receive CACFP payments for eligible meals and operation/administrative costs during the period of appeal (unless its participation has been suspended); and - That voluntary termination of the CEs Permanent Agreement after the CE receives the Notice of Proposed Termination and Proposed Disqualification will still result in the organization's formal termination and placement of the organization, responsible principals and responsible individuals on the NDL and State Agency List without further opportunity for corrective action or appeal.
+- That TDA is proposing to terminate the CE's Permanent Agreement; - That TDA is proposing to disqualify the CE, responsible principal(s) and responsible individual(s); - The basis for the proposed actions; - The effective date for the proposed actions; - The procedures for appealing the proposed actions; - That the CE will receive CACFP payments for eligible meals and operation/administrative costs during the period of appeal (unless its participation has been suspended); and - That voluntary termination of the CEs Permanent Agreement after the CE receives the Notice of Proposed Termination and Proposed Disqualification will still result in the organization's formal termination and placement of the organization, responsible principals and responsible individuals on the NDL and State Agency List without further opportunity for corrective action or appeal.

 This notice will be sent to the CE, Executive Director, Chairman of the Board, and any other responsible principal(s) and responsible individual(s).
-A courtesy copy will be sent to all remaining board members not named as responsible.

-The responsible principal(s) and responsible individual(s) may appeal the Notice of Proposed Termination and Proposed Disqualification.
+Any identified parties in the Notice of Proposed Termination and Proposed Disqualification may file for appeal.
 Each person wishing to appeal their proposed disqualification from the Program and placement on the NDL must submit a request either collectively, naming each person, or separately.
 Only a responsible principal may appeal the proposed termination and proposed placement of the organization on the NDL.
 At the discretion of the ARO, one hearing will be conducted combining all requests received from the responsible principals and responsible individuals.

-If a request for an appeal is not received within 15 days of receipt of the Notice, TDA will immediately proceed to Step 5 and issue a Notice of Termination and Disqualification.
+If a request for an appeal is not received within 15 days of receipt of the notice, TDA will immediately issue a Notice of Termination and Disqualification.

-If a request for an appeal is received within 15 days of receipt of the Notice, and the ARO overturns TDA's action, TDA will issue a Notice of Temporary Deferral of Serious Deficiency, Proposed Termination and Proposed Disqualification.
-The effective date of the temporary deferral will be the date of the ARO's decision.
+If a request for an appeal is received within 15 days of receipt of the Notice, and the ARO overturns TDA's action, TDA will issue a Notice of Temporary Deferral of Serious Deficiency.
+The effective date of the temporary deferral will be the same date of the ARO's decision.